Teradata/airflow/docs/apache-airflow-providers-teradata/operators/teradata.rst

 TeradataOperator
 ================

-The Teradata connection type provides connection to Teradata.
+The purpose of TeradataOperator is to define tasks involving interactions with the Teradata.

 Execute SQL in an Teradata
 ---------------------------------